eatonphil/otf/README.md

 Only supports CREATE TABLE, INSERTs and SELECTs at the moment.
 Take a look at the tests for examples of usage and concurrency control.

+See the [blog post](https://notes.eatonphil.com/2024-09-29-build-a-serverless-acid-database-with-this-one-neat-trick.html) walking through this project.

 ```
 $ go test
 ```